Robust and Efficient Semiparametric Inference for the Stepped Wedge Design: Introduction

 While randomization prevents confounding on average, small numbers of clusters can lead to sample-specific imbalances in covariates.
 For example, if cluster size is predictive of the outcome \citep{kahan2023informative}, an imbalance in cluster sizes will induce error in treatment effect estimates unless explicitly adjusted for.
 However, adjusting for such imbalances via the outcome model imposes additional assumptions and conflates design with analysis.

 In this paper, we introduce a unified semiparametric framework for effect modeling, estimation and inference in stepped wedge designs that directly addresses all of the challenges outlined above.
-The proposed estimator requires only the treatment contrast to be correctly specified and accommodates arbitrary user-specified treatment effect models, including, but not limited to, the commonly used instantaneous and exposure-time indicator models \citep{kennedy2020novel,billot2024should}.
+The proposed estimator requires only the treatment contrast to be correctly specified and accommodates arbitrary user-specified treatment effect models, including, but not limited to, the commonly used instantaneous and exposure-time indicator models \citep{kennedy2020novel,billot2024should, kenny2022analysis}.
 It remains robust to both misspecification of heterogeneous time trends across clusters, and the outcome’s covariance structure.
-It is consistent and asymptotically normal even when nuisance components (control time trend and covariance structure) are misspecified, and achieves the semiparametric efficiency bound when the covariance structure and cluster-period means are correctly specified.
-The theoretical results are derived using a nonstandard development of semiparametric efficiency theory, to handle correlated observations within clusters, non-identically distributed observations across clusters due to varying cluster-period sample sizes, and weakly dependent treatment assignment across clusters that are common features of stepped wedge designs.
-To enable valid inference in trials with few clusters, we further develop a standard error estimator based on the permutation structure of the treatment assignment with a leave-one-out correction, and is applicable to a broad class of treatment models.
-We further discuss how effect modification can be naturally incorporated into the framework, while imbalanced precision variables can be addressed through either a design-based adjustment closely related to post-stratification, a novel connection of independent interest, or a double adjustment that additionally incorporates an outcome-based component.
+The proposed estimator is consistent and asymptotically normal even when nuisance components, the control time trend and covariance structure, are misspecified, and achieves the semiparametric efficiency bound when both are correctly specified.
+The theoretical results are derived using a nonstandard development of semiparametric efficiency theory, in order to handle correlated observations within clusters, non-identically distributed observations across clusters due to varying cluster-period sample sizes, and weakly dependent treatment assignment across clusters that are common features of stepped wedge designs.
+To enable valid inference in trials with few clusters, we further develop a standard error estimator based on the permutation structure of the treatment assignment with a leave-one-out correction.
+We further discuss how effect modification can be naturally incorporated into the framework, while imbalanced precision variables can be addressed through either a design-based adjustment closely related to post-stratification or a double adjustment that additionally incorporates an outcome-based component.